Fidode07/AnyWallpapers/README.md

   pip install -r requirements.txt
 ```
 4. Download WebView2 Runtime
-5. Enjoy the Engine with:
+5. Enjoy the Engine by start "AnyWallpapers.exe" or with:
 ```
   cd location/of/project
   python Engine.py